RIOT-OS/RIOT/GOVERNANCE.md

 They are one or more maintainers which were appointed for a specific release by the Virtual Maintainer Assembly (VMA).
 Their duties include setting the dates for feature freeze for the release, enforcing the feature freeze, coordinating the (mostly automated) tests of a release, writing the release notes and creating the tags defining the release and its release candidates.
 The full set of tasks can be found in the document [Managing a Release].
-Their duties end once the release is out or if all bug-fixing point releases are out.
+Their duties end once the release after the release they managed is out and all bug-fixing point releases to their release are finished.

 ### Admins